openfoodfacts/openfoodfacts-dart/DOCUMENTATION.md

 ## Quick note on Open Food Facts

-Open Food Facts is an open and crownsourced database that contains various information about over a million food products.
+Open Food Facts is an open and crowdsourced database that contains various information about over a million food products.
 Data such as Ingredients, Additives, Brands, Nutritional intakes, Serving sizes, Nutriscore, NOVA group, and many more can be found in the Open Food Facts database.

 You are free to use the API but also contribute to it, the products list is constantly growing thanks to the many awesome contributors we have, and your help is more than welcomed.